unnus/unnus/content/medical/pharma-branding-create-a-market-leading-company-2020.md

 Brand equity (the perceived worth of a brand in and of itself) plays a significant role when acquirers try to evaluate target firms.
 That’s because acquirers want to see whether or not the brand can benefit from their position.

-And with the failure rate of M&A transactions is said to be between [70-90%](https://hbr.org/2011/03/the-big-idea-the-new-ma-playbook "M&A Failure rate") and that a poorly conceived or executed M&A destroyed more than [$200 billion](https://www.nber.org/digest/aug03/big-firms-lose-value-acquisitions "M&A finding ") in shareholder value in 20 years, having brand guidelines as a “**decisional filter**” to check back against is critical.
+And with the failure rate of M&A transactions is said to be between [70% to 90%](https://hbr.org/2011/03/the-big-idea-the-new-ma-playbook "M&A Failure rate") and that a poorly conceived or executed M&A destroyed more than [$200 billion](https://www.nber.org/digest/aug03/big-firms-lose-value-acquisitions "M&A finding ") in shareholder value in 20 years, having brand guidelines as a “**decisional filter**” to check back against is critical.

 Will this company solidifies our position in the market?
 Will it purify or defocus our mission?
 Do their values and our purpose match or do they contradict each other?